Skip to main content

 Defining Labels

 Typically, the first step in configuring Data Owner retention is to define the labels that your team will use to mark their content with.
 This can be done in the settings area of Discover.
-Click the pink gear icon in the upper right hand of the dashboard, then open the tab labeled policy.
+Click the gear icon in the upper right-hand of the dashboard, select Settings, then open the tab labeled Policy.
 On this page, you can use the Action button to add new labels.
-Once a Data Owner attaches one of these labels to a report item, that label can be used within a workflow to trigger a specific action (i.e. deleting a file).
+Once a Data Owner attaches one of these labels to a report item, that label can be used within a workflow to trigger a specific action (i.e., deleting a file).

 Single Sign-On